It is no secret that beauty and attractiveness are two characteristics that are valued today, thanks to popular culture and the media.

 Do you have a passion for helping others look and feel their best?
 Then you should consider a career in the medical aesthetics industry!

 In just two weeks, you can become a cosmetic laser tech after medical aesthetics training at National Laser Institute.

 With over a decade of excellence, we have taught tens of thousands of students with little to no health and beauty background how to become cosmetic laser techs.

 Each course includes classroom education and clinical hands-on training for the ultimate learning experience.
 We want you to feel comfortable and confident in your training experience and be able to provide your future clientele with amazing treatments.

 Our Comprehensive Laser Course features training on some of the industry’s most popular treatments like laser hair removal, laser tattoo removal, radiofrequency skin tightening, acne reduction, body contouring (CoolSculpting) and more!

-For the physicians and nurses, we offer CE/CME training, which focuses on cosmetic injectables like Botox, dermal fillers, Kybella, sclerotherapy, platelet-rich plasma (PRP) and PDO threads.
+For the physicians and nurses, we offer courses for CE/CME credits, which focuses on cosmetic injectables like Botox, dermal fillers, Kybella, sclerotherapy, platelet-rich plasma (PRP) and PDO threads.